Tips for visiting Greece in Summer 2025, to help you make the most of your Greek vacation!

-Summer in Greece is lovely, but it can also be very busy and hot!
-Here are a few tips for visiting Greece in summer 2024, to help you enjoy your holiday.
+But, while summer in Greece is lovely, it can also be very busy and hot!
+Here are my top 10 tips for traveling to Greece in the summer.

-Here is my number 1 tip: if you can, try to avoid July and August.
-Visit Greece in early June, mid September or even early October instead.
+Here is my number 1 tip: if you can, try to avoid visiting Greece in July and August, as they are both very hot and busy.
+Visit Greece in June or September (which is, technically, the first autumn month) instead.

 Here’s why June and September are the best months to visit Greece:

 This is even more important for popular destinations such as Santorini and Milos.
-It’s also crucial if you love active holidays, especially hiking or cycling.
+It’s also crucial if you love active holidays, and are planning to go hiking or cycling.

 Athens and Thessaloniki are an exception to the above.
-As many Greeks go on vacation in August, the cities are busier with tourists rather than locals.
+As many Greeks go on vacation in August, the cities are busier with tourists rather than locals – but they are still very hot.

 2. Prepare for the heat

-Summer temperatures in Greece can rise above 35 C (95 F), and sometimes even above 40 C (104 F).
+Summer temperatures in Greece can rise above 35 C (95 F), and even above 40 C (104 F) in some areas.
 You will need to plan your days accordingly.

-Visit the ancient sites as early as possible, in order to avoid walking underneath the scorching sun.
+If you are going to Athens, visit the ancient sites as early as possible, in order to avoid queuing and walking underneath the scorching sun.

 You can then visit a museum or two, and make best use of the air-conditioned spaces as it gets hotter around midday.